 - Did you feel like you belonged?

-- How did you help someone today?
+- How did you help someone?
 How did someone help you?

 - Did you see a teacher stop bias or bullying?

-- Did you have a say about what happened at school today?
+- Did you have a say about something important to you?

-- Was anyone talking or gossiping today about mean behavior online?
+- Was anyone talking or gossiping about mean behavior they saw online?

 - Did you see an adult do or say something to a student that might have embarrassed them?